2023 Most Popular Online Computer Science Schools in the Great Lakes Region

 The average amount in student loans that compsci majors at UWM take out is $30,125.

 Out of the 11 schools in the Great Lakes Region that were part of this year’s ranking, Davenport University landed the # 3 spot on the list.
-Located in the large suburb of Grand Rapids, Davenport University is a private not-for-profit school with a medium-sized student population.
+Located in the suburb of Grand Rapids, Davenport University is a private not-for-profit college with a moderately-sized student population.

 While working on their degree, compsci majors at Davenport University accumulate an average of around $29,510 in student debt.